The Shubh Sandesh Foundation is directed by Daniel Ponraj.

 Krupa and his wife, Hannah, run the Hannah Krupa Child Care Center (a school and ministry center for vulnerable children in the area).
 Krupa also serves as pastor of Hannah Krupa Memorial Church.

-When they are not supporting their community during a pandemic, Hannah and Krupa run the center for more than 100 children, using money from Hannah's working salary, and about $100 donated by the church each month.
+Hannah and Krupa run the center for more than 100 children, using money from Hannah's working salary, and about $100 donated by the church each month.
 The children live in the surrounding slum and gather together every day at the center.

 The Hannah Krupa Child Care Center relies on 35 church families that volunteer at the center or donate toward the day-to-day costs, and another five families that contribute to the church and ministry in other capacities.